cnbbooks/lfe-casting-spels/book/part5/4-finding.md

   ((string) (++ string "\n")))
 ```

 That last function is to prevent a newline being printed when there are no items to describe.
+What's it's saying is "if I get an argument that matches an empty list, I'll just return an empty list; if I get a non-empty list, I'll append a newline character."

 Now let's use this function and our ``whats-here?`` function to describe all the items in the current room: